Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Variables/Variable Assignment.md

 ---
 title: Variable Assignment
 description: An introduction to variables in Python.
+Learn about variable assignment, data types, and best practices for naming variables.
 sidebar:
     order: 6
 ---